 The place has an upscale village-like lifestyle, adventure activities such as snorkeling, water rafting, etc., giving it a nickname “the jewel of San Diego.”
 La Jolla promises to provide you with a sun-kissed experience with seaside serenity.
 Loved by both visitors and locals, the majestic sunset and breathtaking sea lions gives you a taste of classy yet a lazy lifestyle to enjoy.

 Sounds a little different from any other things to do in a big city like San Diego?
 Well, worth trying; the old fashioned drive-in movie.
 With the excellent state of the art projectors and the average 70-degree pleasant weather of San Diego, drive-in theatres are the perfect thing to do in San Diego at night.

 There are multiple screens and drive-in theatres in the South Bay and Santee to plan your first dates or night outs for families.
 Ticket prices are way less than the big multiplexes, and the whole idea of watching a movie under the stars can be a memorable experience for you.
 You can easily rent a car in San Diego and drive to these theatres with your travel partner or take a solo trip.

-Simplify your travel with curated tours with different itineraries based on the preferences and enjoy the natural vegetations, gardens, and walking paths for shopping and other leisure activities.
-You can easily get car rental in San Diego to travel from one part of the city to the another in reasonable prices.
+Simplify your travel with curated tours with different itineraries based on preferences and enjoy the natural vegetation, gardens, and walking paths for shopping and other leisure activities.
+You can easily get car rental in San Diego to travel from one part of the city to the other at reasonable prices.